-- How do Tariffs and Ouotas Work?
+- How do Tariffs and Quotas Work?

 - The welfare effects of commercial policies

-- non-economic objectives,
+- non-economic objectives (like "reducing dependence" or "national security")

-- tariff equivalence propositions
+- tariff equivalence propositions (when is a tariff the same as a quota?)

 - measurement of costs

 - the Effective Rate of Protection

 - How do trade policies affect price uncertainty, and how does uncertainty affect the trade policies we get?